ionic-team/ionic-site/docs/nightly/api/utility/ionic.Platform/index.md

 When the app is within a WebView (Cordova), it'll fire the callback once the device is ready.
 If the app is within a web browser, it'll fire the callback after `window.load`.
+Please remember that Cordova features (Camera, FileSystem, etc) still will not work in a web browser.